cashmusic/watt/content/work/backlinejemmurciano.md

 I would love it if I could have my very own studio space with all instruments mic’ed up and ready to go.
 When the muse graces me with a visit, I want to get right to work in communicating with it.

 I also wish that in a live setting I could telepathically communicate with whomever is running sound when I need a little more or a little less of whatever-it-is through my stage monitors.
 That way no one, including myself, is pulled out of the spell.

+**The Ghost Ease are currently raising funds for the recording of their next record via Go Fund Me.
+Please consider [supporting](https://www.gofundme.com/theghostease) if you haven't already.